wssimms/gssquared/Docs/Roadmap.md

 [ ] Implement new optimized audio code
 [ ] implement floating-bus read based on calculated video scan position.
-[ ] refactor the hinky code we have in bus for handling mockingboard, I/O space memory switching, etc.
+[x] refactor the hinky code we have in bus for handling mockingboard, I/O space memory switching, etc.
 [ ] Tracing
 [ ] Debugger
-[ ] Bring in a decent readable font for the OSD elements
+[x] Bring in a decent readable font for the OSD elements

 ## Release 0.4

 [ ] provide a mode for Atari Joyport - use the dpad. https://lukazi.blogspot.com/2009/04/game-controller-atari-joysticks.html

-[ ] GS2 starts in powered-off mode.
+[ ] GS2 starts in powered-off mode. have snazzy tiles showing each platform that can be booted.
 [ ] can power on and power off.
 [ ] can edit slots / hw config when powered off.
 [ ] "powered off" means everything is shut down and deallocated, only running event loop and OSD.